ARION

 Dr. Kazama nodded.
 “She came to me for sinus medication, which I dispensed with a cup of water and instructions to get some rest.”

 “I haven’t seen Barry since then,” Ginger continued.
-“I went right to bed and slept until the sunup this morning.
+“I went right to bed and slept until sunup this morning.
 I went to find him for breakfast, but the bed in his tent hadn’t been slept in.”

 “Since you bowed out with a headache,” Andresen ventured, “do you suppose he found someone else to snuggle up to during the night?”
 Kate shot a glare at the engineer for his supposition, but Will ignored her.